AuReMe/esmecata/README.md

 ├── annotation_reference
 │   └── Cluster_1.tsv
 │   └── ...
+├── expression_annotation (if --expression option)
+│   └── Cluster_1.tsv
+│   └── ...
 ├── pathologic
 │   └── Cluster_1
 │       └── Cluster_1.pf
 │   └── ...
 │   └── taxon_id.tsv
-├── uniprot_release_metadata.json
+├── uniprot_release_metadata_annotation.json
+├── uniref_annotation (if --uniref option)
+│   └── Cluster_1.tsv
+│   └── ...
 ````

 The `annotation` folder contains a tabulated file for each `observation_name`.
 It contains the annotation retrieved with Uniprot (protein_name, review, GO Terms, EC numbers, Interpros, Rhea IDs and gene name) associated to all the proteins in a proteome or associated to an `observation_name`.

 The `annotation_reference` contains annotation only for the representative proteins, but the annotation of the other proteins of the same cluster can be propagated to the reference protein if the `-p` was used.

+The `expression_annotation` contains expression annotation for the proteins of a taxon (if the `--expression` option was used).

 The `pathologic` contains one sub-folder for each `observation_name` in which there is one PathoLogic file.
 There is also a `taxon_id.tsv` file which corresponds to a modified version of `proteome_cluster_tax_id.tsv` with only the `observation_name` and the `taxon_id`.
 This folder can be used as input to [mpwt](https://github.com/AuReMe/mpwt) to reconstruct draft metabolic networks using Pathway Tools PathoLogic.

-The `uniprot_release_metadata.json` serves the same purpose as the one used in `esmecata proteomes` to retrieve metadata about Uniprot release at the time of the query.
+The `uniprot_release_metadata_annotation.json` serves the same purpose as the one used in `esmecata proteomes` to retrieve metadata about Uniprot release at the time of the query.

+The `uniref_annotation` contains the annotation from the representative protein of teh UniRef cluster associated to the proteins of a taxon (if the `--uniref` option was used).